SanokiZone/elegoo-car-v4-firmware/docs/log-day-2.md

 While flashing the Day 2 firmware, I encountered a persistent Serial communication conflict.
 Because the Arduino Uno uses the same RX/TX pins (0 and 1) for both USB programming and peripheral communication, the Bluetooth/Camera module was creating signal interference on the bus.

 **Solution:** I performed a **manual hardware bypass** by physically unplugging the UART interface from the expansion shield.
 This isolated the microcontroller's receive/transmit lines, allowing for a clean data transfer from the IDE.
 After the firmware was successfully flashed, the UART link was re-established to enable integrated system testing.

+I spent three hours wondering why the motors wouldn't turn before realizing the STBY pin was the culprit.
+This taught me that hardware often requires a specific logic 'wake-up' signal that isn't always obvious in the high-level code.